YAMJ/yamj-v3/README.md

 ---------
 You just can run: JettyCore from the yamj3-jetty package.
 Then a jetty server on port 8888 will be started.

-Also you can run MoviejukeboxBatch with parameter "-b ping".
+Also you can run Batch with parameter "-b ping".
 Then yamj3-batch calls the exposed service "PingService" on the running jetty server and returns a result.